linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks.md

 the dark ages of 2018.
-Interestingly enough, the primary reason for building Linkerd2-proxy was not for performance but for _operational_ reasons: operating an Envoy-based service mesh like Istio often requires you to become an expert at operating Envoy, a challenge to which we did not want to impose upon Linkerd users.[^2]
+Interestingly enough, the primary reason for building Linkerd2-proxy was not for performance but for _operational_ reasons: operating an Envoy-based service mesh like Istio often requires you to become an expert at operating Envoy, a challenge which we did not relish imposing upon Linkerd users.[^2]

 Happily, the choice to build Linkerd2-proxy also resulted in significant